Florida man who defended self in murder trial found guilty, judge warned about profanity use

 Oneal admitted during closing arguments that he killed Kenyatta Barron

+Ronnie Oneal III, a double-murder defendant who defended himself during his Florida trial, was convicted of two counts of first-degree murder Monday evening, prompting the judge to recommend he secure a state-appointed attorney for sentencing.

+"As you are aware, it gets no more serious for any defendant in any criminal courtroom in this country than what you are facing now," Judge Michelle Sisco told Oneal, according to Fox13News.com.
+"I’m really going to strongly encourage you to consider allowing counsel to now step in and represent you.
+I have to tell you, I think in another lifetime, you would have been an outstanding lawyer. ...
+However, as we move into penalty phase, I really am going to strongly encourage you to allow counsel to now step in and represent you."

+The Tampa Bay Times reported that Oneal nodded when she made the comment.

-TAMPA, Fla.
-(AP) — A double-murder defendant acting as his own attorney in Florida was convicted of two counts of first-degree murder Monday evening, several hours after shouting at jurors and prosecutors and acknowledging he killed his then-girlfriend.
+Oneal was convicted several hours after shouting at Hillsborough County jurors and prosecutors and acknowledging he killed his then-girlfriend.

-A Hillsborough County jury reached a verdict for Ronnie Oneal III after four and a half hours of deliberations.
 The 12-member panel also found him guilty of attempted first-degree murder and arson.
 Jurors will reconvene later this week to recommend life in prison or the death penalty.
 Under Florida law, the decision for execution must be unanimous.

 MIAMI-AREA BANQUET HALL SHOOTING 911 AUDIO RELEASED, ‘I FEEL MYSELF DYING’